-The moment a real Athlete puts on their strip is the moment that they become ready to compete.
-Ready to perform.
-For a Free Athlete, it isn’t any different.
-You’ve got to choose the right clothes for your workout.
+Your training session starts the moment you put on your sports clothes.
+It's what gets you in the mood to train and gets you in the mindset to perform.
+So it's important to choose the right clothes for your workout.
 Something that not only looks good and is comfortable, but when you put it on, you feel hyped and ready to perform at your best.
 To give you a better idea, here are some tips to follow when choosing the right clothes to workout in.

 Try training clothes on first

-By trying your workout clothes on before you choose them you can make sure that they not only fit right, but that you feel like an Athlete wearing them.
+By trying your workout clothes on before you choose them you can make sure that they not only fit right, but that you feel like an athlete wearing them.
 When you put the right items on, you already know it’s going to be a star performance.
 But you don’t know this if you order something without trying it on.
 Make sure you balance what looks good with what’s functional.
 Although it is important that you look good in what you wear, you’re there to perform.
 To achieve a PB.
 So you need something that’s going to help you do that.
-Try doing squats or situps in them before you choose them.
-They need to allow your body a full range of motion.
+Try doing Squats or Situps in them before you choose them.
+They need to allow your body the move in its full range of motion.

 Choose your shoes carefully